TheKetan2/python-scripts/README.md

 # python-scripts
-These are some random Scripts that I have creted just for fun.
+These are some random Scripts that I have created just for fun.
 Feel free to play with them.
 Thank you for visiting my repo.